 This voyage provides the opportunity to experience everything Spitsbergen has to offer, from polar bears and walrus to spectacular scenery.
-Aboard the Sea Adventurer, you’ll be treated to daily presentations by your Expedition Team onboard the ship and daily wildlife sightings on land.
+On board, you’ll be treated to daily presentations by your Expedition Team and daily wildlife sightings on land.
 Hike, explore and enjoy the beauty of the Arctic on your visit to Spitsbergen.

 - Longyearbyen, Norway